dreamcatcher-tech/network/Inbox/2024-06-08 1340 SI as a subproject of a general purpose DAO.md

 Means that the DAO can immediately have trust that its actions will be carried out.
 This top level specialized in trust and in self correction, like how a cloud provider guarantees you a virtual machine with minimal downtime.
 The service charges for each request, and handles its own corrections internally.

 ???
 Could we list the DAO, or a DAO project, on the CSE stock exchange as per [[CSE listed Public Company]] ?

+Or we could have two DAOs - a for profit and a non profit ?